Adenocarcinoma of the cervix

 3. Depth of invasion – The tumour is measured from the epithelium on the surface of the cervix to the cancer cells at the very deepest point of invasion.

 Adenocarcinoma starts within the cervix however larger tumours can grow to involve nearby organs such as the endometrium, vagina, bladder, or rectum or supporting tissues such as the parametrium.
 Pathologists use the term tumour extension to describe how far the cancer cells have spread from their starting point in the cervix into surrounding organs and tissues.
-Tumour extension into other organs or the parametrium around the cervix is important because it is associated with a worse prognosis and is used to determine the tumour stage.
+Tumour extension into other organs or the parametrium around the cervix is important because it is associated with a worse prognosis and is used to determine the pathologic tumour stage (pT).

-What does stromal invasion mean?
+What does stromal invasion mean and why is it important?

 The tissue that covers the inside surface of the cervix is called the epithelium while the tissue just below the epithelium is called the stroma.
 Adenocarcinoma of the cervix starts in the epithelium but as the tumour grows, the cells spread into the stroma.
 This is called stromal invasion.
+The amount of stromal invasion is not the same as the tumour size because the tumour size also includes any AIS that may be above the area of invasion.
+For that reason, the size of the tumour may be larger than the amount of the stromal invasion.

 Most pathology reports will describe the amount of stromal invasion in two directions: